TMJ Treatment Truesdale, MO

 Contact Axes to get back to your normal life with comprehensive Temporomandibular Joint Dysfunctions (TMD) therapy in Truesdale.

 TMJ Treatment in Truesdale, MO.
-TMD, also referred to as TMJ disorder or simply jaw pain, is a condition impacting the jaw joint and nearby muscles, which can result in significant discomfort and limit daily functions.
+Often called TMJ disorder, Temporomandibular Joint Dysfunction (TMD) is a common condition that causes pain and restricts movement in the jaw and surrounding muscles, making everyday activities challenging.
 The temporomandibular joint (TMJ) is the hinge connecting your jawbone to your skull, playing a big part in functions like talking, chewing, and yawning.
 If the TMJ or its supporting muscles are strained or damaged, regular actions like speaking and eating may become difficult or painful.

 For residents in Truesdale, MO, TMD symptoms can disrupt everything from dining to getting a full night’s rest for those in Truesdale, MO.
 At Axes Physical Therapy, our Truesdale, MO physical therapists are dedicated to providing personalized TMD treatment that alleviates pain and helps patients return to their normal lives comfortably.
 Our TMJ therapy is offered at our Ballwin, MO location located just off Manchester/HWY 141.
-To start, contact us online, book an appointment online, or call our Ballwin office at (636) 493-8642 today.
+Feel free to reach out online, schedule an appointment, or call our Ballwin location at (636) 493-8642 to begin your treatment.

 What Is Temporomandibular Joint Dysfunction (TMD)?